-Jane Harper has worked as a print journalist for thirteen years both in Australia and the UK.
+Jane Harper has worked as a print journalist for thirteen years both in Australia and the UK and is the host of ABC RN’s The Hub on Books.
 Her bestselling novels, The Dry and Force of Nature have sold to over thirty territories, with film rights for The Dry sold to Reese Witherspoon and Bruna Papandrea.
 Jane lives in Melbourne with her husband and daughter.

 Michael Robotham (Australian)